DevNom7/task-tracker/README.md

 I want to learn more about:
 - State management solutions like Provider or Riverpod
 - Unit testing and widget testing
-- Database integration (maybe SQLite)
+- Database integration ( SQLite)
 - API integration and networking
 - App deployment to stores

-This project really helped me understand Flutter's widget tree, state management, and how to structure a real app.
-Excited to keep learning! 🚀
+ Excited to keep learning!! 💯